Quantum Subroutine Composition: Introduction

 While subroutines are also quite useful in quantum algorithms, it is not at all obvious how to do the above classical analysis in a quantum setting.
 Suppose an outer quantum algorithm makes use of some subroutine.
 In general, the subroutine will be called on a superposition of inputs $i$, so if some branches of the superposition are finished early, it is not obvious how to exploit this in the overall complexity.
 Generally, if ${\sf T}_{\max}$ is the maximum time we must wait for the quantum subroutine to terminate, the total complexity of the quantum algorithm is:

 where again, ${\sf Q}$ is the number of queries to the subroutine, and ${\sf L}$ is the number of other operations made by the outer algorithm.
-Our main result is to give a quantum analogue of \eq{intro-classical-alg}.
-Given a quantum algorithm that decides $f$ using ${\sf L}$ basic operations, as well as ${\sf Q}$ queries to a subroutine that runs in time $T_i$ on input $i$ to compute some bit $g_i$, there is a bounded error quantum algorithm that computes $f(g)$ with complexity (neglecting log factors):
+Our main result is to give a quantum analogue of \eq{intro-classical-alg} for the special case where each subroutine outputs a bit.
+Given a quantum algorithm that decides $f$ using ${\sf L}$ basic operations, as well as ${\sf Q}$ queries to a subroutine that runs in time $T_i$ on input $i$ to compute some bit\footnote{We can think of the bit $g_i$ as being $g_i(x)$ for some function $g_i$, and $x$ the full input to the composed algorithm.} $g_i$, there is a bounded error quantum algorithm that computes $f(g)$ with complexity (neglecting log factors):

 where $\bar{q}_i$ is the \emph{average query weight on $i$} -- the squared norm on $\ket{i}$ averaged over all queries, so in particular, $\sum_{i}\bar{q}_i=1$.
 We describe the result in more detail in \sec{intro-alg}.
 While such a result is obvious in classical algorithms, it is much less so in quantum algorithms.
 In fact, if the outer algorithm and subroutine are zero-error algorithms, and we want to compose them to get a zero-error algorithm with this \emph{expected} running time, while again obvious in the classical case, this is \emph{not} possible in general for quantum algorithms~\cite{buhrman2003zeroerror}.